jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 5
 What is the difference between network, Internet, and WEB?

 - A network is the most basic "unit" - the interconnection of 1 or more computers to share information.
 The Internet is a connection of multiple networks to be able to share information.
-The Web is a service (an agreed upon standard way to share information on the Internet) which uses the physical interconnection and protocols of the Intenet to share information.
+The Web is a service (an agreed upon standard way to access and share information on the Internet) which uses the physical interconnection and protocols of the Intenet to share information.

 ---

 6
 ==What are LAN and WLAN?==

 - A LAN is a Local Area Network.
-This is the most basic form of network where 1 or more computers are connected together to share information.
+This is the most basic form of network where 1 or more computers are connected together and configured to share information.
 Typically, all of the computers in the LAN are connected via cables to a hub or a switch.
 Information is shared between the computers through an ethernet cable.
 A WLAN (Wireless Local Area Network) is similar to a LAN, but the computers are connected to a wireless switch via radio waves rather than physical cables.

 ---